The Best Mexican Restaurants In Houston guide image

 Masa and frijoles and barbacoa and sopes and cochinita.

-Considering the land comprising Texas once belonged to Mexico—y’all remember your seventh grade Texas History, right?—it’s not surprising the entire state has some of the best Mexican food in the country.
+Considering the land comprising Texas once belonged to Mexico—y’all remember your eighth-grade Texas History, right?—it’s not surprising the entire state has some of the best Mexican food in the country.
 And Houston’s got a fine spread of nearly every flavor-packed regional cuisine Mexico has to offer.
 There are tart ceviche from the coast, Monterrey-style trompo, Mexico City-inspired bistros, heirloom masa, and just about every taco filling you can think of (and some you can’t).
 Here’s where you’ll find the best Mexican food in Houston.

 THE SPOTS